dhes/ColonoscopyPolyp/input/pagecontent/index.md

 8 The specimen subject must be present.
 9 The specimen subject must refer to a patient which conforms to the cpPatient profile.
 ```
 Lets take one step back and look at value sets.
 FHIR _implement guides_ (IGs) define _value sets_ which are used to constrain profiles.
 Value sets are lists of _codes_.
 When a value set constraint is applied, the value of the FHIR element must be selected from the codes in the value set.
-Let us step back a second time and discuss _codes_.
+Let us take another step back and discuss _codes_.

 Codes are a core component of medical information and an essential feature of FHIR.
 Code systems for medical billing and diagnosis are ubiquitous in health systems worldwide.
 Health workers in the US are very familiar with CPT and ICD codes.
 More general code system exist that address health and science concepts to a granular level such as LOINC and SNOMEDCT.
 There is a UCUM code system that defines units of measure.
 There are also terminology code systems defined specifically for use in FHIR.
 Here is a list of the code systems used in this IG along with links to introductory materials: